skip to main content

 • Traditional Internal Medicine - Interest in maintaining excellence in acute, chronic and extended-care settings and in consultation to other specialties, serving as expert in the continuum of care for complex medical disorders.

-• Pre-Fellowship - Interest in further training in one of the subspecialties of Internal Medicine.
-Training is usually similar to the Traditional Internal Medicine focus.
+• Pre-Fellowship - Interest in further training in one of the subspecialties of internal medicine.
+Training is usually similar to the traditional internal medicine focus.
 Additional experience is in the chosen subspecialty or related fields.

 • Academic Internal Medicine - Focus on careers in which significant time is dedicated to roles as clinician educators or clinical investigators.

-The Carle Internal Medicine residency training program is dedicated to achieving excellence in patient care and distinction in scholarship and education.
+Our program is dedicated to achieving excellence in patient care and distinction in scholarship and education.
 An emphasis is placed on learning by doing.
 Residents are constantly challenged to solve problems while being supported by Carle physicians and care teams.

 Curriculum – Preliminary Track